 My writings on these topics are primarily projects in the philosophy of mind and philosophical psychology, but my work also intersects with moral psychology, aesthetics, ethics and epistemology.
 In execution I draw both on traditional philosophical methods and also on empirical work in the psychological and biological sciences.
-For instance, some of my more empirically driven papers such as “Can Blue Mean Four” discuss the perceptual anomaly of grapheme-color synesthesia, where graphemes such as ‘4’ are perceived as colored.

-Prior to my interest in perception, I focused on the metaphysical relation between the mind and body.
+Prior to my interest in perception and emotion, I focused on the metaphysical relation between the mind and body.
 Most philosophers currently working in this area maintain that mental properties bear some necessary relationship to material properties.
 Work in this area is directed toward resolving two concerns.
 First, how are mental and material aspects of the world related?
 Second, which material properties are mental properties necessarily related to?
 My research took up these issues as they pertain to the special case of phenomenal experience or consciousness, those properties in virtue of which there is something-it-is- like to be you at any given time.
 My three papers, “Two HOTs To Handle”, “Reduction and the Determination of Subjective Character”, and “Representing the Impossible” support the view that the qualitative features that comprise conscious experiences are mental representations that may ultimately be reducible to physical states of the brain.

 Good Looking (Philosophical Issues: A supplement to Nous)